The Walking Windrow (Follow-Along) Project

 So, How Much Does it Cost?

 I’ll admit that coming up with an introductory price was quite challenging.
 In the past I have tried to price my information products super-low in an effort to get more people interested and on-board.
-The sad irony is that this usually didn’t really lead to more sales, or help me “fund” my work very effectively in the long-run.
+The sad irony is that this usually didn’t really lead to more sales, or help me “fund” my educational work very effectively in the long-run.

 Speaking of members…